Eumaeus/blackwell_spring2019/texts/csc270_final_project.md

 	- Be described in your (optional) README_analysis.md file (see above), perhaps with links to sources (reading scores, or whatever)
 - Discussion of *why* your analysis might be interesting, and *what its limitations are*.
 - Discussion of *how you can have confidence in the results of your analysis*.
+- An `md` directory containing Markdown files for your text.
+And/or a `docx` directory containing `.docx` versions of your texts.
+You can use [pandoc](https://pandoc.org) for this.
+(Sample code is in the demo-repository.)

 ### Overall Assessment